-- All students are expected to present and conduct themselves in such a manner as to bring credit to the school and the career preparation area. - Any student who, in the judgment of the teacher, family member, or driver, violates this trust through inappropriate actions will be reprimanded by the chaperone(s). - Acts such as: drunkenness, immorality, rowdiness, smoking, or insubordination may be cause for the immediate return of the student to home.
-If such action becomes necessary, the Families of the student will be notified; and the student will be returned by public carrier at the student's expense. - Further disciplinary action may be taken by an Administrator upon return to school. - The Greene County Career Center Code of Conduct applies to all school-sponsored activities on or off school grounds.
+- All students are expected to present and conduct themselves in such a manner as to bring credit to the school and the career preparation area. - Any student who, in the judgment of the teacher, family member, or driver, violates this trust through inappropriate actions will be reprimanded by the chaperone(s). - Acts such as, but not limited to: drunkenness, immorality, rowdiness, smoking, or insubordination may be cause of the immediate return of the student to home.
+If such action becomes necessary, the families of the student will be notified; and the student will be returned by public transportation at the student's expense. - Further disciplinary action may be taken by an administrator upon return to school. - The Greene County Career Center Code of Conduct applies to all school-sponsored activities on or off school grounds.